World Cup (song)

-"World Cup" is a song by American YouTuber and streamer IShowSpeed.
+"World Cup" is a song by American influencer and online streamer IShowSpeed.
 It was released on November 4, 2022, through Warner Records, in honor of the 2022 FIFA World Cup.
-The song has gained viral attention with the music video on YouTube having over 167 million views as of February 2025, and being number 11 on the Top 100 Music Videos United States playlist by YouTube Music Global Charts as of January 1, 2023.
+The song gained viral attention with the music video on YouTube gaining over 230 million views as of July 2026, and charting in multiple countries.
+The song was certified gold by the Recording Industry Association of America (RIAA) in June 2026.

 Background

-IShowSpeed began watching soccer after a fan donated to Speed asking who his favorite soccer player was, to which he replied, "Christo[sic] Ronaldo, sewey!".
+IShowSpeed began watching football after a fan donated to Speed asking who his favorite football player was, to which he replied, "Christo[sic] Ronaldo, sewey!"
 Speed started playing FIFA during his livestream and slowly became his main persona which led to him being invited to the Sidemen 2022 Charity Match.
 Speed released "Ronaldo (Sewey)" prior to the 2022 FIFA World Cup as a meme song using Ronaldo's famous "Siuuu" phrase.
 Speed released "World Cup" on November 4 in honor of the same tournament.

 Legacy

-As of January 2024, the song has been used in TikToks, YouTube Shorts and Instagram Reels an accumulated one million times.
-The song was played at the 2025 WWE Royal Rumble when IShowSpeed entered the Men's Royal Rumble match.
+In June 2026, before the 2026 FIFA World Cup, Speed released a song called "World Cup (Champions)"; it would later be included in the FIFA World Cup 2026 Official Album.
+That same month, "World Cup" would officially be certified gold in the United States.